aphillipps/EVPN-TOI/5-PVLAN/README.md

 ```

-You can also do some tcpdumps for the generated pings to check the VNI of the encapsulated traffic.
+You can also run some tcpdumps for the generated pings to check the VNI used for the the encapsulated traffic

 ## Change VLAN for Host1

-Configure host1 in a different VLAN (community 2 or isolated) and test connectivity again.
+- Configure Host1 in a different VLAN (community 2 or isolated) and test connectivity again

-Check the outputs above.
-Do some tcpdumps and you will see that every time the VNI used is the VNI from the source host.
+- Check the outputs above

+- Run some tcpdumps and you will see that the VNI used for the encapsulation is the VNI of the source host

-Note that you will be able to ping from host1 to host2 even if there are in different communities as PVLAN is not supported in data-plane on vEOS , but you will at least see the switch encapsulation behaviour and the MAC address learning.
+Note that you will be able to ping from Host1 to Host2 even if there are in different communities as PVLAN is not supported on vEOS , but you will at least see the switch encapsulation behaviour and the MAC address learning.